GabrielMoreau/uvmat/src/uvmat_doc/README_INSTALL.txt

 - Install Matlab, release R 13 or more recent.

 - Copy the whole UVMAT directory at a convenient location.
-Be careful on Windows machines: names of files and directories used must not contain blanks.
+Be careful on Windows machines: names of files and pathes used must not contain blanks.
-- Add the full path of this UVMAT directory, as well as the ones of the mexnc, netcdf_toolbox and bin (or bin/win32) folder, to the current matlab function paths (using 'File/SetPath...' in the matlab menu bar), so that function names are recognized from the Matlab prompt.
+- Add the full path of this UVMAT directory (without subdirectories) to the current matlab function paths (using 'File/SetPath...' in the matlab menu bar), so that function names are recognized from the Matlab prompt.
--For reading avi movies, a codec must be available on the computer.
-This is the case for instance if a fire wire port has been installed.
+-For reading avi movies, a codec must be available on the computer (available on recent computers).
 See the documentation of Matlab for more details.

 --------------------------------------------------
 Netcdf library needed for old versions of Matlab (if the builtin function netcdf.create does not exist):